South Park controversies

 South Park is an American animated sitcom created by Trey Parker and Matt Stone.
-Its frequent depiction of taboo subject matter, unusual (especially sophomoric) humor and portrayal of religion for comic effect has generated controversy, ire from critics, and debate throughout the world over the course of its 26 seasons.
+Its frequent depiction of taboo subject matter, unusual (especially sophomoric) humor and portrayal of religion for comic effect has generated controversy, ire from critics, and debate throughout the world over the course of its 28 seasons.
 Stone and Parker, who also write the show, use it frequently to lampoon a wide range of topics and both sides of contentious issues.

 Parker and Stone usually reply to such controversies by regarding themselves as "equal opportunity offenders".
 They reject the notion of political correctness, and state that no particular topic or group of people will be exempt from mockery and satire, out of fairness to any person or group of people who have been ridiculed before.

 Rating

 United States

-In the United States, South Park is mainly rated TV-MA: This program is specifically made to be viewed by adults only.
-Therefore it may be unsuitable for children under 17 and may contain one or more of the following: crude indecent language (L), strong sexual content (S), or graphic violence (V).
-To note, some episodes on syndication have been reclassified TV-14.
+In the United States, South Park is mainly rated TV-MA.
+To note, some episodes in syndication have been reclassified TV-14.
 However, starting in 2017, uncut airings of South Park on Comedy Central have been receiving a TV-14-DLSV rating, mainly from the first 20 seasons.
-Episodes from season 22-onwards, as well as particularly offensive episodes (i.e., "Bloody Mary", "Trapped in the Closet") still carry the TV-MA rating.
+Episodes from season 22-onwards, as well as particularly offensive episodes (i.e., "Bloody Mary", "Trapped in the Closet"), still carry the TV-MA rating.